Timer for Smart Home Lighting

 Business Goal

-Launch the timer feature and eliminate the user requests on the App Store.
+Raise the rating and eliminate the user requests of Lutron App on the App Store.

 UX Goal